AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: Preliminaries

 The definition of DT has evolved rapidly.
-Despite presenting its own version, these articles all share common elements and resemble certain characteristics \cite{grieves2005product,national2023foundational}.
+Despite presenting its own version, articles share common elements and resemble certain characteristics \cite{grieves2005product,national2023foundational,grieves2023digital}.
 In general, there is a physical world (aka. the physical) and a digital world (aka. the digital).
 The physical world evolves in time and space.
 To ensure that the physical system is run in a desired direction, it requires close monitoring, operation, and management.
 Thus, the role a digital world plays is to model and simulate the dynamics of the physical world in a synchronized fashion, so that the digital can also predict the future states of the physical precisely, which offers a ground for optimal decision making.
 The physical and the digital exchange data and information flows via a two-way communication.
 Specifically, the physical sends the data of its own state to the digital, and the digital feeds back the actuation signals to the physical.
 The actuation would trigger a change in the stage of the physical, and the updated state is sensed and sent back to the digital again.
 This iterative process runs between the physical and the digital as time unfolds.
 The sequential states of the physical should move towards a more desired state than without a DT.
 In other words, the ultimate goal of a DT development is to add values to the physical for improved safety and efficiency.
+Below, we first formalize transportation DT, and then discuss the relation between DT and cyberphyscial systems.